stomp-js/stomp-js.github.io/_posts/2018-09-10-using-stomp-with-sockjs.md

   depending on actual transport in use.
 - Auto reconnect is not quite reliable with SockJS.
 - Heartbeats may not be supported over SockJS by some brokers.
-- SockJS does not allow more than simultaneous connection to the same broker.
+- SockJS does not allow more than one simultaneous connection to the same broker.
   This usually is not a problem for most of the applications.

 It is advised to use WebSockets by default and then fall back to SockJS if the browser does not support.